Geneva Protocol: Violations

 Several state parties have deployed chemical weapons for combat in spite of the treaty.
-Italy used mustard gas against the Ethiopian Empire in the Second Italo-Ethiopian War.
+For example, chemical weapons were used by Spain during the Rif War, by Italy in the Second Italo-Ethiopian War, and by France during the Algerian War.
 In World War II, Germany employed chemical weapons in combat on several occasions along the Black Sea, notably in Sevastopol, where they used toxic smoke to force Soviet resistance fighters out of caverns below the city.
 They also used asphyxiating gas in the catacombs of Odesa in November 1941, following their capture of the city, and in late May 1942 during the Battle of the Kerch Peninsula in eastern Crimea, perpetrated by the Wehrmacht's Chemical Forces and organized by a special detail of SS troops with the help of a field engineer battalion.
 After the battle in mid-May 1942, the Germans gassed and killed almost 3,000 of the besieged and non-evacuated Red Army soldiers and Soviet civilians hiding in a series of caves and tunnels in the nearby Adzhimushkay quarry.

 During the 1980-1988 Iran-Iraq War, Iraq is known to have employed a variety of chemical weapons against Iranian forces.
 Some 100,000 Iranian troops were casualties of Iraqi chemical weapons during the war.